kongkrit/z80-semi/setup/student-setup.md

   > ```

 ---
-## 4. Launching the tool environment
+## 4. Pull and launch the tool environment
 ### For both Windows and macOS:
 - Make sure `Docker desktop` is running.
 - Copy and paste the command below into command prompt: